mistweaverco/kulala.nvim/docs/docs/getting-started/setup-options.md

 # Setup Options

-The following options can be set in the setup function:
+The following options can be set in the setup function.

 ### Full example